callejover/tiger-LMS/README.md

 2. Use br-tag in p-tag for good practies.
-3. Use flexbox insted of float.
+3. Use flexbox instead of float.
 4. Use "let" and "const" insted of "var" in .js.

 # Workflow: